Orahpajo/d-tect/README.md

 ## Backend

 The backend is an express.js server.
-It can be started using
+It can be started from the backend folder using

-`yarn start`
+`nodemon server`

 ## Learn More